ryandotsmith/queue_classic_example/README.md

 ### Creating Jobs

-    foremant start (If you have not already done so.)
+    foreman start (If you have not already done so.)

     Visit /users/new
     Click "create"